sup95/Slither/README.md

 # Slither

-Snakes that Slither on Typescript
+Snakes that Slither on Typescript!

 Play at: https://slither.netlify.com/